fireundubh/playwithfire/papyrus-anti-patterns/using-a-compound-conditional-statement-instead-of-logic-gates.md

 If you want to see more resources like this, [become a Patreon supporter!](https://www.patreon.com/fireundubh)

-# Using compound conditional statements instead of logic gates
+# Using a compound conditional statement instead of logic gates
 ## Anti-pattern

 The author of the code below constructed a compound conditional statement to control the flow of this function.